 The Vienna Blood period detective series used a large number of locations in Vienna.
 I’ve tracked down almost all the outdoor ones and some of the indoor ones too from Seasons 1, 2 and 3.

-Some of the city’s historical sites make star appearances, including the Natural History Museum, the main cemetery, the Burggarten and Stadtpark parks, Café Sperl, the Hotel Imperial, Schönbrunn Palace, and the Heeresgeschichtliches Museum.
+Some of the city’s historical sites make star appearances, including the Natural History Museum, the main cemetery, the Burggarten and Stadtpark parks, Belvedere, Café Sperl, the Hotel Imperial, the Hofburg, Schönbrunn Palace, and the Heeresgeschichtliches Museum.

 The Third Man

 Vienna famously provided the backdrop for one of the world’s greatest films.
 Take a trip around the The Third Man locations with photos and descriptions of all the important scenes.